 There must be a council that orients, encourages, develops, and works to create the best possible conditions for the work of artists and intellectuals.
 And who is the first guardian of the interests of artists and intellectuals, if not that very Council?
 Who is it entity that proposes all possible laws and suggests measures to improve these conditions, if not the National Council for Culture?
 Who is proposing a National Printing Law remediate the deficiencies that have been mentioned here?
 Who is proposing the creation of an Institute of Ethnology and Folklore, if not the National Council itself?
 Who is calling for existence of the necessary budget and foreign currency to bring in books, which have not come into the country for many months, and to acquire the materials for the painters and visual artists to work?
-Who worries about the current needs of writers and artists?
+Who worries about the economic problems, that is, the material conditions of artists?
+Which entity is the one that worries about the current needs of writers and artists?
 Who defends within the Government the budgets, the buildings, and projects which are precisely meant to improve the conditions and circumstances in which you would work?
 It is precisely the National Council for Culture.